IceCTF/ColdCore/README.md

 password: password
 ```

+Then initiate the database with `./ctftool database create-tables`.

 To run the server with production settings, set the environment variable `PRODUCTION=1` before running the server.

 You can create some problem YAML files that look like this: